Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 - Go to Settings → General Settings → Booking Settings.

-- Confirm your radius (default commonly 500 meters; adjust based on site size and GPS reliability).
+- Confirm the radius (default often 500 meters; adjust for site size and GPS reliability).

-- Location permissions: Fieldworkers must allow location services on their device (best practice is “Allow all the time” where policy permits).
+- Location permissions: best practice is “Allow all the time” (where policy permits) for consistent background geofence events.

-- Coach manual finish: Auto check-out is a safety net—fieldworkers should still tap Finish Job whenever possible so completion checklists and customer notifications trigger immediately.
+- Still coach manual Finish Job: Auto check-out is a safety net.
+Fieldworkers should still tap Finish Job so completion steps (photos, forms, signatures, customer notifications) trigger immediately.

 Arrival Radius / “I have arrived” Distance (Suggested Arrival Distance)

-- Increase the distance for large sites (campuses, warehouses, industrial parks) where the “front gate” is far from the service area.
+- Increase the distance for large sites (campuses, warehouses, industrial parks) where the entry point is far from the service area.

-- Reduce the distance for dense urban areas to avoid early/accidental “Arrived” events caused by GPS drift.
+- Reduce the distance for dense urban areas to avoid premature “Arrived” events caused by GPS drift.

 Nearby Bookings Tool

 Need to squeeze in a follow-up, group jobs in the same suburb, or recover forgotten items?
-Use the Nearby Bookings tool to see jobs closest to your current location.
+Use Nearby Bookings to see jobs closest to your current location, helping reduce travel time and improve route efficiency.

 How to use it